redhat-appdev-practice/website/src/tracks/contract-first/contract-first-for-ui-development.md

 cd contract-first-ui
 ```

-## Developing A UI With Contract-First
+## Developing A VueJS UI Using Contract-First Tooling

 ### Set up our build environment
 1. Open the source directory in your IDE